-As of March 31, 2017 and December 31, 2016, cash and cash equivalents include cash invested in money market funds.
-Market prices are based on market prices for identical assets.
+As of June 30, 2017 and December 31, 2016, cash and cash equivalents include cash invested in money market funds.
+Fair value is based on market prices for identical assets.

-Available-for-Sale - Investment Securities
+Available-for-Sale Investment Securities

-The fair value of our investment securities is based on pricing determined using inputs other than quoted prices that are observable either directly or indirectly such as yield curve, volatility factors, credit spreads, default rates, loss severity, current market and contractual prices for the underlying instruments or debt, broker and dealer quotes, as well as other relevant economic measures.
+The fair value of our investment securities and certificates of deposit is based on pricing determined using inputs other than quoted prices that are observable either directly or indirectly such as yield curve, volatility factors, credit spreads, default rates, loss severity, current market and contractual prices for the underlying instruments or debt, broker and dealer quotes, as well as other relevant economic measures.